Kilo-Loco/resume/README.md

 ### SoCal Tech Academy - iOS Instructor
 04/2018 - 09/2018
+- Developed and taught an intensive iOS development course, covering Swift, Xcode, UIKit, and app architecture, equipping students with essential iOS development skills.
+- Implemented practical coding exercises and projects, enabling students to build a portfolio of functional iOS apps.
-- Developed and delivered a comprehensive iOS development curriculum, resulting in a 95% student satisfaction rate and 80% job placement rate
+- Provided personalized guidance and mentorship, contributing to a 95% student satisfaction rate and an 80% job placement rate.

 ## Education
 - Associate Of Arts For Transfer (AA-T): Psychology, Mt.
 San Antonio College, 01/2012